20 best male poses and portraits photography guide helps you to bring out the best look of a male model you click.

 An ideal male body is imagined to have a V shape.
 That means the model’s waist should look thinner, and the shoulders should look broader.
 To make the shoulder look bigger, you can ask the model to lean his shoulder toward the camera and square the shoulders as greater as possible.
 This helps the model get an ideal shape look.

 Subtle changes in leg positioning can make the model look quite better.
 If the model is posing in a standing position, then ask him to cross his legs.
 Also, make sure he puts all his weight on the back legs.
 This will make the model look more relaxed and will emphasize the whole pose.

-Also, positioning the legs and shoulders wide apart and leaning against a wall while bending the leg closest to the camera and placed a bit higher on the wall is a stunning male pose.
+Also, positioning the legs and shoulders wide apart and leaning against a wall while bending the leg closest to the camera and placing a bit higher on the wall is a stunning male pose.

 In case the model is posing in a sitting position, whether it is a chair or bench, you should click the image from a bit higher angle.
-Ask the model to place his ankle of one leg onto the knee of the other legs.
+Ask the model to place the ankle of one leg onto the knee of the other legs.
 It will make the model relaxed and give a cool look.

 Helpfully, these tips will help you a lot to get the most from every pose.

 Now let us learn about specific men’s poses.